Love on the Run (1936 film): Plot

 A short time later, while they are traveling by train to Nice, Sally realizes that she still loves Mike and wants to go to him, but just then the Baron and Baroness come into their compartment with guns and demand that Sally give them the map.
 When they do not find it, after pushing Barney off the train, they leave.
-Barney catches up with Mike at a cafe in Paris and tells him what happened, Mike decides to save Sally.
+Barney catches up with Mike at a café in Paris and tells him what happened, Mike decides to save Sally.
 In Nice, Mike is reunited with Sally, and they go to the train station.
 In the station, the Baroness switches clothes with Sally in the ladies room, then goes with Mike, posing as Sally.
 The Baron finds Sally and takes her to a restaurant.
 She tries to alert the police, but when two policemen arrive, they believe the Baron's story that she stole his aircraft.

 The Baron then kidnaps Sally and the policemen and takes them to his chateau, where the Baroness has Mike bound and gagged.
 Having followed Mike and the Baroness (thinking that she was Sally), Barney at first laughs at Mike, then frees him.
 Using various ruses, Mike, Sally and the policemen eventually overwhelm the spies.
 Sally and Mike go off, leaving Barney tied up, but Mike has a change of heart and returns, once again finding Barney trying to get his story first by using the chateau phone to cable his editor.
 They finally agree to file a joint byline.
 Sally and Mike agree that they will soon be married.